hyperlinkgroup/swift-firebase-manager/.github/README.md

 ## Features
 - [x] CRUD-Transactions for collections and documents stored in Firebase Cloud Firestore
 - [x] CR-Transactions for documents stored in Firebase Cloud Storage
-- [ ] Handling Authentication and Authorization using SignInWithApple and Password
+- [X] Handling Authentication and Authorization using SignInWithApple

 ---